 When an individual child or adult is already showing serious challenging behaviour, a psychologist or other practitioner is likely to want to know as much as possible about the circumstances in which the behaviour occurs.
 They may try to conduct a "functional assessment" of the behaviours which sheds light on the particular needs this person gets met through their behaviour.
 They may then be able to suggest ways of preventing the behaviour or ways of responding to it which, over time, reduce its frequency.
-If they suggest the latter, however, they are also highly likely to want to look at how the person can be taught alternative, more acceptable ways of getting their needs met.
+If they suggest the latter, however, they are also highly likely to want to look at how the person can be taught alternative, more acceptable ways of getting their needs met, a Speech and Language Therapist can help with this.
 Consistent, positive behaviour support approaches of this kind carried out in a co-ordinated fashion (e.g., both at home and school), coupled with strategies to prevent injury or reduce the negative impact of the most serious challenging behaviour, can be very effective, but the investment of time and effort required should not be underestimated.

-For more information, please read the two other parts of this information sheet: Finding the Reasons for Challenging Behaviour: Part 2 and Positive Behaviour Support Planning: Part 3.
+For more information, please read the two other parts of this information sheet: Finding the Reasons for Challenging Behaviour.
+Part 2 and Positive Behaviour Support Planning: Part 3.

-Last Reviewed: December 2022
+Last Reviewed: February 2025